awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-loadbalancer.md

 # AWS::ElasticLoadBalancingV2::LoadBalancer<a name="aws-resource-elasticloadbalancingv2-loadbalancer"></a>

-Specifies an Application Load Balancer or a Network Load Balancer\.
+Specifies an Application Load Balancer, a Network Load Balancer, or a Gateway Load Balancer\.

 ## Syntax<a name="aws-resource-elasticloadbalancingv2-loadbalancer-syntax"></a>